-Our custom-engineered process is constantly evolving, giving you access to the newest 3D scanners – and even a few specially built ones – to turn anything in the real world into high-resolution digital art.
+Behold 3D ™ has a custom-engineered process which is constantly evolving, giving you access to the newest 3D scanners – and even a few specially built ones – to turn anything in the real world into high-resolution digital art.

 3D scanning is often explained in a way that is almost always over people’s heads.

 Simply put, scanning uses a device that collects location information about points in space.